-Morell River Management Coop’s Annual Family Fishing Day took place Victoria Day, May 21st.
-The Board of Directors of the Morell River Management Co-op would like to thank everyone for coming out to enjoy the beautiful Family Fishing Day at Mooney’s Pond Interpretive Center.
-It was a terrific day with lots of food and fantastic weather!
-Thank you to our MRMC board of directors, volunteers, and everyone that helped us with this event especially our sponsors Going Fishing and the Morell Consumers Coop.
+Morell River Management Coop’s Annual Family Fishing Day took place on May 18th, 2019.
+The Board of Directors of the Morell River Management Co-op would like to thank everyone for coming out to enjoy Family Fishing Day at Mooney’s Pond Interpretive Center.
+Thank you to our board of directors, volunteers, and everyone that helped us with this event, especially our sponsors Going Fishing and the Morell Consumers Coop.

 Family Fishing Day runs in conjunction with the Provincial Governments “Family Fishing Weekend” held on Victoria Day weekend every year.
 This is a Provincial initiative that allows Island residents to fish without a conservation fund or angling license for the weekend.
 This initiative promotes families to participate in the love of angling or introduction to the sport.
 It is an enjoyable family event that connects families and friends while enjoying a little exercise and the beautiful scenery of the outdoors.

-Eliza Knockwood of the Abegweit Conservation Society coordinated this years Fish Friends Program and added some great new aspects.
-Students were given presentations from Eliza about the biology of the Atlantic Salmon and their importance to the First Nations culture.
-On the mornings of the fish release Mi’kmaq elder Georgina Knockwood-Crane gave opening ceremonies at Mooney’s Pond and blessed the fish before they were released into the wild.
+Eliza Knockwood of the Abegweit Conservation Society is the coordinator of the Salmon are our Friends Program.
+Students in every school were given presentations from Eliza about the biology of the Atlantic Salmon and their importance to Indigenous culture.
+On the mornings of the fish releases, Mi’kmaq elders gave opening ceremonies at Mooney’s Pond and blessed the fish before they were released into their native rivers.
 Eliza did an amazing job coordinating this years Fish Friends Program, giving many students a memorable experience with the Mi’kmaq culture.

 Annual Beach Cleanup

-From June 20th to 22nd the Morell River Management Coop participated in the Annual Beach cleanup alongside the PEI Aquaculture Alliance.
-The crew cleaned up tons of garbage along the shoreline of St. Peters Bay.
+The Morell River Management Coop participated in the Annual Beach cleanup alongside the PEI Aquaculture Alliance.
+The crew cleaned up tons of garbage along the southern shoreline of St. Peters Bay.
 We plan to continue to participate in the cleanup next spring!

 Morell River Run Festival